 - a.
-NR 3052: If 50% of competencies are not met at the Developing or Satisfactory Level by the midsemester evaluation period, students will be considered "at risk" of not passing.
+NR 3052: If 50% of competencies are not met at the Developing or Satisfactory Level by the mid-semester evaluation period, students will be considered "at risk" of not passing.
 ALL competencies need to be met at the Developing or Satisfactory Level by the end of the clinical experience during summative evaluation period.
 Any student performing at the Need Improvement or Unsatisfactory level at the end of the assigned clinical hours will not pass. - b.
 NR 4082: If 50% of competencies are not met at the Developing or Satisfactory Level by the midsemester evaluation period, students will be considered "at risk" of not passing.
 ALL competencies need to be met at the Developing or Satisfactory Level by the end of the semester during the summative evaluation period to receive a PASS for the course.
 Any student performing at the Needs Improvement or Unsatisfactory level at the end of the assigned clinical hours will not pass.

 c.
-NR 3054, NR 3057, NR 3059, NR 4055, NR 4057: If 50% of competencies are not met at the Developing or Satisfactory Level by the mid-semester evaluation period, students will be considered "at risk" of not passing.
+NR 3135, NR 3077, NR 3550, NR 3700, NR 4100, NR 4150:

+If 50% of competencies are not met as the Developing or Satisfactory Level by the mid-semester evaluation period, students will be considered "at risk" of not passing.
 All competencies need to be met at the Developing or Satisfactory Level by the end of the semester during the summative evaluation period to receive a PASS for the course.
 Any student performing at the Needs Improvement or Unsatisfactory level at the end of the assigned clinical hours will not pass.